-Total retention/ Minimum retention/

-graduation hours graduation grade-point
+Total retention/ graduation hours attempted Minimum retention/ graduation grade-point average required

-attempted average required

-0 through 30 1.70 31 or more 2.00
+0 through 30 1.70

+31 or more 2.00

-Students, (30 or fewer credit hours, as defined by OSRHE policy), with a retention/graduation GPA of 1.70 to less than 2.00 will be placed on academic notice.
+Students (30 or fewer credit hours, as defined by OSRHE policy) with a retention/graduation GPA of 1.70 to less than 2.00 will be placed on academic notice.
 These students should remain in contact with their student academic service offices regarding special academic support services and procedures.